-Using a date property to trigger a flow is a great way to set up a flow sequence around key dates you collect from subscribers.
+Learn how to set up a date property to trigger a flow which is a great way to set up a flow sequence around key dates you collect from subscribers.
 Common examples of date property-triggered flows include:

 - Subscription date

 - Wedding date

 - Pregnancy due date

 - Reorder product

 In this article, we go over date property-triggered flows, including how they work and how to set one up.

 Date-based flows are triggered by a date that is stored as a property within a profile.
 For example, a birth date can be stored as a custom property that you name as “birthday.”